pombreda/lepl/doc-src/advanced.rst

   [['****'], ['***', '*'], ['**', '**'], ['*', '***'], ['****']]

-This shows that successive parses match less of the input with the first option, indicating that the matching is *greedy*.
+This shows that successive parses match less of the input with the first matcher, indicating that the matching is *greedy*.

 *Non-greedy* (generous?) matching is achieved by specifying an array slice increment of ``'b'`` (or `BREADTH_FIRST